 We meet you at Wye Adventures / Wye Canoes centre at Symonds Yat West where we provide you with dry barrels for your KIT and sort out paperwork etc. Please be aware there there are no formal stopping points between Hoarwithy and Ross and no where to get anything to eat or drink so you must take a packed lunch for day one and be considerate if you need to stop, always take rubbish with you.

-We will shuttle you up to Hoarwithy and after a paddle and safety briefing from one of our experienced instructors you will set off on your watery adventure, after 2 miles you will see Sellack Suspension footbridge and Strangford bridge (demolished railway bridge) another mile further, after another mile you will see Fawley Chapel on the left bank and shortly after that How Caple and the Inglestone Estate, for 2 miles downstream the salmon pools are indicated by red and green discs fixed to the trees, please observe and paddle on the green side of the river.
+We will shuttle you up to Hoarwithy and after a paddle and safety briefing from one of our experienced instructors you will set off on your watery adventure (Tresseck Campsite charge £4 to launch your boat and another £1 to give you a safety briefing on their land, the costs for these are included in the price of your hire from us), after 2 miles you will see Sellack Suspension footbridge and Strangford bridge (demolished railway bridge) another mile further, after another mile you will see Fawley Chapel on the left bank and shortly after that How Caple and the Inglestone Estate, for 2 miles downstream the salmon pools are indicated by red and green discs fixed to the trees, please observe and paddle on the green side of the river.
 Another mile further and you will be at ‘Hole in the Wall’ formerly the PGL canoe centre on the left bank with private access just above the rapids.
 Just after that is Foy, you will see an elegant suspension bridge, built after an earlier structure was swept away by floods in 1919.
 The current is restricted by small islands and the channel varies according to level, church on right after 400 m.